Th!nk, Don’t Drink or Drug

 Drinking It In: Mixing Alcohol Images and Kids.
 Alcohol images are everywhere… in the programs we watch, on the streets we travel, in the magazines we read.
 So much so, that adults can become inured to the message.
 But what do kids see?
 They’re exposed to all the same influences as adults… but may not have yet developed the ability to filter out what is bad for them from what is good.
 They are a clean slate, absorbing every message they see.
 And what do kids want to be?
 Older, sophisticated, cool, the center of attention… exactly what many alcohol images portray.
 The messages may be targeting adults, but it just might be kids who are “drinking it in.”
 This video provided by the Leadership to Keep Children Alcohol Free thanks to The Robert Wood Johnson Foundation and many others.

-8th grade: Brief review of 7th grade program topics.
+8th grade: Brief review of previous year’s presentation.
 Show Let It Be video: depicts the sad aftermath of celebrating graduation with alcohol.
 Created by the Washington Traffic Safety Commission.
-Includes discussion on indicators of impairment, walk-the-line with impairment goggles, Q & A as time allows, and wristbands or Think Safety chocolate coins.
+Includes discussion on indicators of impairment, walk-the-line with impairment goggles, Q & A as time allows, and wristbands.

 The program is provided free-of-charge by IDIPIC thanks to many local Partners in Prevention.
 These include businesses, churches, organizations and individuals who believe “an ounce of prevention is worth a pound of cure” and that by working together we can have “safer kids, safer roads” where we live and work, which benefits us all.

 Th!nk, Don’t Drink or Drug can be used by health education or science teachers any time of the year.
 Red Ribbon Week (October) and Alcohol Awareness Month (April) in particular.
-Ideally, the program is used each quarter so that all students will have the opportunity to experience this multi-faceted,well-received safety class that can supplement other school Healthy Youth Survey programs to reinforce the importance of non-alcohol and other drug use by youth.
+The program is provided each quarter for those schools on a quarterly basis, annually for others, so that all students will have the opportunity to experience this multi-faceted, well-received safety class that can supplement other school Healthy Youth Survey programs to reinforce the importance of non-alcohol and other drug use by youth.

 What are teachers saying about Th!nk, Don’t Drink or Drug?